aadarsha000/Learning-Javascript/README.md

     alert( a == b ); // true, both variables reference the same object alert( a === b ); // true

     And here two independent objects are not equal, even though they look alike (both are empty):

     let a = {};
     let b = {}; // two independent objects

     alert( a == b ); // false

+    We can  use the method Object.assign to clone the object

+        The syntax is:

+        Object.assign(dest, ...sources)

+        The first argument dest is a target object.
+        Further arguments is a list of source objects.

+    The call structuredClone(object) clones the object with all nested properties.